- Need to renew an item?

-The library system has print books and periodical subscription, access to electronic databases and reference titles (which include full text articles and indexing/abstracting services), e-books, e-journals, online video resources, popular movies, telecourse videos, and more.
+The SLCC Libraries have print books and periodical subscriptions, access to electronic databases and reference titles (which include full text articles and indexing/abstracting services), e-books, e-journals, online video resources, popular movies, telecourse videos, and more.

 Library staff provides assistance with: research and reference questions; inter-library and inter-campus loans; and training to assist in using the library's resources and accessing the Internet.